jlegrone/worker-controller/README.md

 - `TEMPORAL_HOST_PORT`: The host and port of the Temporal server, e.g. `default.foo.tmprl.cloud:7233`
 - `TEMPORAL_NAMESPACE`: The Temporal namespace to connect to, e.g. `default`
-- `TEMPORAL_DEPLOYMENT_SERIES`: The name of the deployment series.
+- `TEMPORAL_DEPLOYMENT_NAME`: The name of the worker deployment.
 This must be unique to the worker deployment and should not change between versions.
 - `WORKER_BUILD_ID`: The build ID of the worker.
 This should change with each new worker rollout.